 Supply Chains

 Decentralized ledgers make tracking goods a breeze.
 Everyone sees the same data, reducing fraud and human error.
-It’s huge in food, pharma, and luxury industries.
+It’s huge in the food, pharma, and luxury industries.

 Finance